run-ai/docs/docs/platform-admin/workloads/assets/environments.md

 * Search - Click SEARCH and type the value to search by
 * Sort - Click each column header to sort by
 * Column selection - Click COLUMNS and select the columns to display in the table
-* Download table - Click MORE and then Click Download as CSV
+* Download table - Click MORE and then Click Download as CSV.
+Export to CSV is limited to 20,000 rows.

 ## Environments created by Run:ai